ford460ho/Ender-3-Pro-Skr-mini-e3-v3/README.md

+I was haveing a hard time Getting my printer to print on the bed.
+Every time i would start a print it would print above the bed.
+I found the Cura Start gcode that works Great.
+Also if your prob is crashing to your bed when you do a ABL.
+You probably have the z end stop wire switched.

 This Bin file is for a skr mini E3 V3 Bl touch using the z end stop for the prob.

 I provided the Congfig Files For Marlin-2.1.2.5